tdwg/website/conferences/2026/call-for-sessions/index.md

 {:.alert .alert-info}
-Session submissions have now closed. keep an eye on the [conference website](/conferences/2026/) for updates.
+Session submissions have now closed.
+Keep an eye on the [conference website](/conferences/2026/) for updates.

 <div>